List of Torchwood characters: Brian Green

 Brian Green, played by Nicholas Farrell, is the British Prime Minister in Children of Earth.
 It is not known if he followed Harold Saxon (i.e., The Master) directly, or if there was an interim between their respective governments.
 Using Home Office Permanent Secretary John Frobisher as a scapegoat, Green initially denies any previous British involvement with the 456 in 1965, to ensure plausible security.
 However, during negotiations, the 456 discloses that the reason it choose the UK to land was 'off the record', exposing to the Americans, et al., that the British Government are trying to hide the previous encounter in 1965 where 12 children were given to the 456 as a 'gift' in exchange for an antivirus to a current virulent strain.
 On Day Four, instead of counteracting the 456, Green employs his cabinet to decide how to select the 10% of children demanded by the 456.

-On Day Five, he informs John Frobisher that, for plausible deniability reasons, his children should be included in the 'gift' to the 456, which results in Mr. Frobisher killing his family and himself to prevent the forced sacrifice of his children.
+On Day Five, he informs John Frobisher that, for plausible deniability reasons, his children should be included in the 'gift' to the 456, which results in Frobisher then killing his family and himself to prevent the forced sacrifice of his children.
 After Captain Jack defeats the 456, Green still tries to protect his political ambitions, trying to blame American interference on government policy.
 However Bridget Spears, using the same Torchwood contact lenses used by Lois Habiba previously, threatens to expose the truth to the British public.
 Denise Riley, the Home Secretary, implies she is in a position to challenge Green's premiership following this.